TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

 Note that \verb"tdvp" and \verb"approx_W" can be used with time-dependent Hamiltonians and/or dissipators and that the \verb"approx_W" schemes are available up to the order 4 in the time step $\tau$ (leading to a Trotter error which scales as $\mathcal{O}(\tau^5)$~\cite{bidzhiev_out--equilibrium_2017}).

-The last algorithm is the computation of the ground state using DMRG \cite{white_density_1992,schollwock_density-matrix_2011}.
-It is essentially the algorithm from the ITensor library
+Another algorithm is the computation of the ground state using DMRG \cite{white_density_1992,schollwock_density-matrix_2011}.
+It is essentially the algorithm from the ITensor library:

-Using the phase \verb"SteadyState" it is also possible to use DMRG for mixed states in order to minimize the "square" $\cal L^\dagger \cal L$ of the Lindbladian in order to compute directly the steady-state of the system without the need to perform a long time evolution.\footnote{The steady state is the eigenstate of $\cal L$ associated to the eigenvalue 0, hence it is the zero-energy ground state of the Hermitian operator $\cal L^\dagger \cal L$.}
+Finally, it is also possible to use DMRG for mixed states in order to minimize the "square" $\cal L^\dagger \cal L$ of the Lindbladian.
+This allows one to compute directly the steady-state of the system without the need to perform a long time evolution.\footnote{The steady state is the eigenstate of $\cal L$ associated to the eigenvalue 0, hence it is the zero-energy ground state of the Hermitian operator $\cal L^\dagger \cal L$.} This is achieved by

+A more thorough explanation of the available options for the different algorithms can be found in the online documentation~\cite{tensormixedstates}.